 All professional and salaried employees are paid monthly.
-Hourly employees are paid every two weeks.
 Paychecks will not be released to any person other than the district employee named on the check without the employee's written authorization.

-The schedule of pay dates for the 2021-2022 school year follows:
+The schedule of pay dates for the 2022-23 school year follows: